microbit-apps/display-shield/README.md

 ##### Transparent pixels

-A pixel value of `.` means an empty pixel.
+A pixel value of `.` denotes a transparent pixel.
 This pixel has no color and that pixel _location_ in the bitmap is _transparent_.
 Being transparent means that if this bitmap is on top of another bitmap (overlapping) that has some pixel color, then the color of the pixel in the bitmap underneath shows through to the bitmap above it.

 ##### Pixel colors